upbound/docs/content/quickstart/azure-deploy.md

 #### Grant permissions to the service principal

-In order for your control plane to be able to perform the actions required by this configuration, you will need to grant the necessary permissions to the Application Service Principal.
+For your control plane to be able to perform actions required by this configuration, you  need to grant permissions to the Application Service Principal.
 Assign a role to the Application Service Principal by following instructions at Assign a role to the application.

 1. Open the **[Azure portal](https://portal.azure.com/)**
 2. Select **[Subscriptions](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade)**.